TheLonerD/shifterdx/DeusEx/Readme.txt

 	weapon in Unrealistic, and also added some ultra-powerful items to the Random Inventory list in Unrealistic.

+	 - Per an observation by Kyle, I have made Juan Lebedev neutral.
+While he can provide useful information, he is nonetheless technically a non- ally, non-enemy at that point.

+	 - Fixed an issue where using Cigarettes while Zyming could make bullet time last forever.

+	 - Ensured that Grays will actually gain health from being around sources of radiation.
+(I was assuming they used a health system based on specific body parts, but they use an overall health total) Note that this fix does NOT apply to "Greys" from Zodiac, as they are actually a separate and new NPC class due to the necessary interaction from the E-Rifle.

+	 - Okay, nevermind about that above bit that the Zodiac "Greys" won't heal from radiation, as I've added a custom function to the larger base class (Animal) which does specific checks for "Greys".
+(And Blues) I'll admit it's technically bad coding practice to do something like that, but given that I can't really mod Zodiac itself I had little choice.

+	 - Changed Air Bubbles so that they can be assigned to spawn a specific something-or-other when they break the surface.
+I promptly used said ability to make Air Bubbles created by Flares spawn smoke once they break the surface of water.

+	 - Removed the code which stopped corpse frobbing from dropping Combat Knives that you don't pick up.
+Sure, you wind up with a litter of Combat Knives behind you wherever you go, but some folks like throwing them and I figure it's illogical to delete the damn things completely.

+	 - Working on code to let NPCs searching for weapons frob the dead or unconscious to get said weapons.
+It's not finished, but you can look at my code (which doesn't work since Carcasses don't call Bump())

 	v1.7.2: (BUGFIX RELEASE, PART DEUX)